Granite Bay Municipal Advisory Council (MAC)

 Municipal Advisory Councils (MACs) are groups of residents from the local community who advise the Board of Supervisors on concerns.
 They are open forums where information about land use, transportation and general county information is shared and discussed.
 Residents can attend these meetings in their own community and talk about issues that are important to them.

-For more information regarding the Granite Bay MAC, please contact MAC Administrator, District Director Linda Brown at: 916-787-8960 or email@example.com.
+For more information regarding the Granite Bay MAC, please contact MAC Administrator, District Director Ashley Brown at: 916-787-8954 or firstname.lastname@example.org.

 Requests can be faxed to the Board's District Office at: 916-787-8959.